- Replacement Sling - Winston Chaise

 The difference in grades is the cost of producing the fabric — not the quality of the fabric.
 Production costs are affected by the type of thread(s) the fabric is made from, the number of threads per inch, number of colors in the fabric and the complexity of the weave.
 For example, the GRL White and ECL Off White are Grade A fabrics and receive our highest durability rating.
 Fabrics with a wicker appearance have the same durability rating but are Grade B. Grades A and B are comprised of fabrics made by Phifer Incorporated and Twitchell Corporation, both based in Alabama.
 The fabrics are typically manufactured from vinyl-coated polyester, pvc-coated polyester or with an Olefin blend.
 They are resistant to fading and mildew.

 Popular Sunbrella® solution-dyed acrylic fabrics have long been known for their use on umbrellas, marine awnings and outdoor cushions.
-But in recent years, a blend of pvc and Sunbrella® acrylic fibers, was introduced for slings and matching umbrellas.
+But in recent years, a blend of pvc and Sunbrella® acrylic fibers was introduced for slings and matching umbrellas.
 Sunbrella® sling fabrics are resistant to fading, mildew, chlorine and chemicals.
 They can be cleaned with a water/bleach/detergent solution.
-Both the pockets and hems of slings with Grade C/Sunbrella® fabrics are sewn with Tenara® thread because Tenara® is also resistant to chlorine, chemicals and sun.
+Grade C/Sunbrella® fabrics are sewn with Tenara® thread because Tenara® is also resistant to chlorine, chemicals and sun.
 Grade C/Sunbrella® fabrics are made by Glen Raven in North Carolina.

 There’s a fabric for everyone.
 All our fabrics are manufactured specifically to be used outdoors as slings and umbrella canopies, but some are softer, some have a more open weave to drain rain more easily, some are the ultimate in durability.
 Because of the variety of textile personalities and because computer monitors are notoriously inaccurate for color, Patio Furniture Supplies recommends you order samples to help you make the most-informed selection before placing an order for slings.